PULPIT TODAY SERMONS

 So to answer the question—Why does God love the concept of a tent?—It will be necessary to draw that conclusion from the remaining points of this message.

-(Transition) Thus, let’s consider the second insight to the Festival of Tabernacles.
-And this will be a very brief insight:
+(Transition) So, let’s consider the second insight to the Festival of Tabernacles:

 This was called the Festival of Ingathering because it spoke of the Fall crop, which was the final harvest of the year.
 You see, Moses instructed worshipers to appear at this feast with a freewill offering from their produce.
 It gave them the opportunity of returning a portion of their increase to God and thank him for his blessings.